Jc-alt logo

 def trap(self, height: List[int]) -> int:

-# top of stack will serve as depth, and top of stack - 1 will serve as left wall
+# and second top of stack - 1 will serve as left wall

 # Monotonic stack to store indices